15 min read

 Security Awareness & Human Risk Management

-Entry requirements: Backgrounds in HR, learning & development, communications, psychology, or education translate directly.
-Strong communication skills, understanding of adult learning principles, and increasingly, data analysis capabilities.
+Entry requirements: backgrounds in HR, learning and development, communications, psychology, or education translate directly.

 Key certifications: SANS Security Awareness Professional (SSAP), vendor certifications (KnowBe4, Proofpoint)